Dryburgh Steading Two

 Wi-Fi & Mobile Coverage

-Please note that the owners are awaiting a date for the installation of the broadband.
+There is fibre broadband available.
 There is good mobile coverage on most networks and a 4G signal.

 There is oil central heating throughout along with the log burner.
 An unlimited supply of logs are provided.